icenet-ai/icenet-pipeline/README.md

-# IceNet-Pipeline
+# icenet-pipeline

-Tools for operational execution of the IceNet model
+Pipelining tools for operational execution of the IceNet model

 ## Overview